krychkarol/react-shop/README.md

 ## Live Demo
 Application deployed on Heroku - [Demo](https://brodacz.herokuapp.com/)

+Application is deployed on free hosting - this may cause low performence, long loading or errors (try refreshing)
 > For making payment use 4242 4242 4242 4242 credit card number for Test Mode.